adafruit/Adafruit_Learning_System_Guides/Adafruit_Tweet_Receipt/README.md

 -------------------------
 This code was formerly at https://github.com/adafruit/Adafruit-Tweet-Receipt - this has now been archived.

-All code MIT License, please attribute to Adafruit Industries

 Please consider buying your parts at [Adafruit.com](https://www.adafruit.com) to support open source code